 Docker

-The Commit-Boost CLI will generate a dynamic docker-compose.yml
+The Commit-Boost CLI generates a dynamic docker-compose.yml

 file using the provided .toml